department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Research/research-plan.md

 - Participants must be able to use Zoom, locate and use the chat function in Zoom, and to share their screen through Zoom
 - At least 3 people over the age of 55
+- At least 3 people with cognitive disability
 - At least 4 people who plan to use their mobile device for the session
-- At least 3 people who use screen reader assistive technology
+- At least 3 people who plan to use screen reader assistive technology for the session

 **Secondary criteria (nice-to-haves)**